top of page

 Length on Deck: 92 ft

-GSF Location: Schooner Floats at I4C2
+GSF Location: I4C2 Dock

 The American Eagle was built in Gloucester in 1930 as an auxiliary fishing schooner.
 She is recognized as a National Historic Landmark.